Talking with Your Children about HIV: HIV Awareness for Children

 HIV can be a tough subject for parents, guardians, and caregivers to discuss with their children.
 However, it is important that all families teach their children about HIV.

-Globally, around 1.7 million people living with HIV are between 10 and 19 years old.
-In 2020, 150,000 adolescents acquired HIV, UNICEF reports.
-Young women and girls accounted for 80 percent of these new HIV cases.
+Globally, around 2.5 million people living with HIV were less than 19 years old in 2022.
+That year, an estimated 140,000 adolescents and 130,000 children acquired HIV, UNICEF reports.
+Young women and adolescent girls accounted for 77 percent of new HIV cases in sub-Saharan Africa.

-In the US, the Centers for Disease Control and Prevention (CDC) reports that young people, ages 13 to 24, accounted for one in five of all people newly living with HIV in 2020.
+In the US, the Centers for Disease Control and Prevention (CDC) reports that young people, ages 13 to 24, accounted for one in five of all people newly living with HIV in 2021.
 Yet nearly half of young people who are living with HIV don't know it.
 These statistics serve as a serious reminder to parents that they cannot afford to avoid talking with their children about HIV.
-For more information, see our fact sheet on HIV Risk and Teens.
+For more information, see our fact sheet on Teens and HIV Prevention: What Parents and Providers Need to Know.

 Children and teenagers find out about HIV from all sorts of places: school, TV, radio, friends, newspapers, magazines, and the Internet.
 Talking with your children about HIV lets you give them facts and correct any myths or incorrect information they may have picked up outside the home.
 It is also a chance to develop an open and honest relationship with your children.